shubhamkumawat789/SWaT-AI-Guardian/README.md

 ## 🎯 Project Overview

+Develop a streaming Big Data analytics platform using Kafka and Spark Streaming to monitor large-scale simulated IoT sensor data from critical infrastructure.
+The main goal is to build an unsupervised anomaly detection model to identify zero-day cyber-physical attacks or early failure patterns that deviate from normal behavior.
 An advanced real-time anomaly detection system for Secure Water Treatment (SWaT) infrastructure using deep learning, streaming analytics, and distributed computing.

 ## 🧰 Tech Stack